OpenBfS/UncertRadio/README.md

 The actual version is 2.5.1.

-Since version 2.5.1, the source code is available online for viewing and can be created from the sources.
-The corresponding instructions can be found below.
+Since version 2.5.1, the source code is available online and can be created from the sources.
+The associated installation guide is given below.
 Pre-compiled packages are still provided for Windows.
-These consist of a packed archive with all required files.
-After unpacking, the program can then be started with the "UncertRatio.exe" file in the "bin" subdirectory .
+These consist of a packed archive containing all required files.
+After unpacking, the program can be started with the "UncertRatio.exe" found within the "bin/" subdirectory.

 Version 2.4.32 is the last version that can be installed with an installation program for Windows.